-- Read the Course Information Module and set up notifications using the Quick Start Guide. - Deadlines: Click View Course Calendar on the Canvas Home Page or view deadline dates within each course module. - Check regularly your VCCS email, Canvas Inbox, text messages, and Announcement page to access communications. - Contact the professor if you have any questions via email, through the Canvas Inbox, or during office hours.
-We can also schedule a Zoom meeting. - The course begins with the Language of Music Module.
-Just work your way through each module paying careful attention to the due dates.
+- Read the Course Information Module and set up notifications using the Quick Start Guide. - Deadlines: Click View Course Calendar on the Canvas Home Page and/or view course schedule on the left-hand column of the course within the Connect 4 Education Course link. - Check regularly your VCCS email, Canvas Inbox, text messages, and Announcement page to access communications. - Contact the professor if you have any questions via email, through the Canvas Inbox, or during office hours.
+We can also schedule a Zoom meeting.